pdfminer/pdfminer.six/docs/source/faq.rst

 Why is it called pdfminer.six?
 ==============================

-Pdfminer.six is a for of the `original pdfminer created by Euske
+Pdfminer.six is a fork of the `original pdfminer created by Euske
 <https://github.com/euske>`_.
 Almost all of the code and architecture is in
 fact created by Euske.
 But, for a long time this original pdfminer did not support Python 3.
-Untill 2020 the original pdfminer only supported Python 2.
+Until 2020 the original pdfminer only supported Python 2.

-Pdfminer.six started as a fork of the original pdfminer with the goal of adding support for Python 3.
+The original goal of pdfminer.six was to add support for Python 3.
 This was done with the six package.
 The six package helps to write code that is compatible with both Python 2 and Python 3.
 Hence, pdfminer.six.

 As of 2020, pdfminer.six dropped the support for Python 2 because it was `end-of-life <https://www.python.org/doc/sunset-python-2/>`_.
 While the .six